FAQ coronacrisis: tips

 Temporary Support Necessary Costs (TONK)

-Are you a self-employed person, entrepreneur, employee or job seeker and do you have financial problems?
-Can you no longer pay necessary costs such as housing costs?
-You can apply for this support scheme from 1 March 2021 for a maximum of six months.
-Check under which conditions your municipality can support you.
-Note: this can differ per municipality.
-View the Amsterdam scheme here.
+When you were a self-employed person, entrepreneur, employee or job seeker with financial problems and you could no longer pay necessary costs such as housing costs, you could apply for support from your municipality.
+The kind of support was different per municipality.

 Specific measures cultural sector